-Normally I don't post up much about the experiences I have freelancing but sometimes I do make exceptions.
-Especially if it makes a great story and teaches a very important lesson.
-For everyone's own personal protection, however, I won't be mentioning any names.
+When it comes to freelancing or managing a team I normally don’t post much about my experiences.
+I do however make exceptions if it makes for a great lesson.
+For this particular blog post, I’m going to walk you through one of the startups I was working for.
+Particularly why it failed.
+For everyone’s own personal protection, however, I won’t be mentioning any names.
 Before I dive into this I do want to mention that I have full permission to disclose the following information.

 Like Most Beginnings